kean/RxUI/README.md

 # RxUI

 Proof of concept auto-binding for RxSwift.
-RxAutoBinding is inspired by SwiftUI and significantly reduces boilerplate typically associated with RxSwift.
+RxUI is inspired by SwiftUI and significantly reduces boilerplate typically associated with RxSwift.

 One of the major advantages of RxSwift is that it allows you to declare your business logic in a natural way using Swift method or properties.
 This means that it's easier to write, read, debug, *and* it's more efficient.